knights-analytics/hugot/README.md

 	"github.com/knights-analytics/hugot/pipelines"
 )

 // start a new session.
-You can pass in a path to the onnxruntime.so file, or leave it empty,
+This looks for the onnxruntime.so library in its default path, e.g. /usr/lib/onnxruntime.so session, err := hugot.NewSession()
+// if your onnxruntime.so is somewhere else, you can explicitly set it by using WithOnnxLibraryPath
-// in which case hugot will try to load it from the default path. session, err := hugot.NewSession("") check(err)
+// session, err := hugot.NewSession(WithOnnxLibraryPath("/path/to/onnxruntime.so"))
+check(err)
-// the hugot session needs to be destroyed when you're done defer func(session *hugot.Session) {
+// A successfully created hugot session needs to be destroyed when you're done defer func(session *hugot.Session) {
     err := session.Destroy()
     check(err)